assemanur/happypaws/README.md

 ## Summary

-**HappyPaws** is a a pet adoption website dedicated to finding loving homes for homeless animals in need.
-HappyPaws connects pet owners with the perfect pet for their family.
+**HappyPaws**🐾 is a a pet adoption website dedicated to finding loving homes for homeless animals in need.
+HappyPaws🐾 connects pet owners with the perfect pet for their family.

-## About the Developer
+## About the Developer 👩🏻‍💻

-HappyPaws was created by Assema Nurakhmetova.
+HappyPaws🐾 was created by Assema Nurakhmetova.
 Learn more about the developer on [LinkedIn](https://www.linkedin.com/in/assemanur/).

-## Technologies
+## Technologies ⚙️

 **Tech Stack:**